Shrimp Chow Mein Noodles

 Mix The Sauces

-- Stir together dark soy sauce, white vinegar, Sriracha sauce, oyster sauce, honey, and sesame oil in a bowl and set it aside.
+- Stir together soy sauce, white vinegar, Sriracha sauce, oyster sauce, honey, and sesame oil in a bowl and set it aside.

 Make The Chow Mein